iaacornus/in_silico-PcE/README.md

-# *In silico* analysis - PcE
+# Automated Literature Screening Tool

-This repository contains all the scripts, codes, utilities and other dependencies required for the execution of the analysis.
+This repository contains all the scripts, codes, utilities and other dependencies required for the automated literature screening.

 # Structure